sorinbotirla/eset-quarantine-recovery/README.md

 ```

 ## On Windows you may also need:
-The last version of the Tesseract OCR <a href="https://digi.bib.uni-mannheim.de/tesseract/">here</a>
+The last version of the Tesseract OCR <a href="https://github.com/UB-Mannheim/tesseract/releases">here</a> or <a href="https://digi.bib.uni-mannheim.de/tesseract/">here</a>

 ### 4. Run the GUI
 ```bash